Agri-ProFocus Learning Network

 The toolkit provides an overview of material available on gender and value chains.
 The tools are selected from manuals produced by USAID, SNV, GIZ, ILO, CARE and other organizations in the Agri-ProFocus ‘Gender in Value Chains’ network.
 Most resources can be found on the World Wide Web; links can be found on the resources page of the online version of the toolkit.

 The Gender in Value Chains Practical Toolkit that you are currently holding is closely linked to another publication that resulted from collaboration within the Agri-ProFocus Gender in Value Chains network, namely ‘Challenging Chains to Change: Gender Equity in Agricultural Value Chain Development’ (2012).
 This publication was produced by the Royal Tropical Institute (KIT) in cooperation with IIRR and Agri-ProFocus and sponsored by ICCO, Hivos, Cordaid and Oxfam Novib.

 Experiences with the use of the toolkit can be shared via the online platform of the Agri-ProFocus Learning Network on Gender in Value Chains and on the different Agri-ProFocus country platforms.
 Also, other relevant tools for gender-sensitive value chain development can be shared here.

 The introduction provides you with the different arguments to practice gender-sensitive value chain development and presents concepts combining value chain and gender thinking.
 These are the concepts underlying the tools presented in this book.
-The toolkit follows the logic of the value chain development project cycle:
+The toolkit follows the logic of the project cycle and the logic of value chain development.

 Selecting a value chain or sub-sector on superficial observation basis bears the risk of choosing a sector with little potential for either upgrading or achieving gender objectives.
 This chapter assists you in selecting value chains which have the potential to contribute to increased women empowerment and gender equality, chains that ‘work for women’.